marthijn/Sidio.Web.Security/README.md

 The package [Sidio.Web.Security.Testing](https://www.nuget.org/packages/Sidio.Web.Security.AspNetCore.Mvc/) provides a set of functions that can be used to test the security configuration of an ASP.Net Core application.
 [Read more](https://github.com/marthijn/Sidio.Web.Security/wiki/Testing).

+# Contributions
+Contributions are welcome!
+Feel free to create a pull request or an issue.

 # License
 This project is licensed under the [MIT License](LICENSE).